aws/aws-fpga/hdk/docs/data_retention.md

 For an AFI to support data retention, the following requirements must be met:

-1. The AFI must be built with shell version 1.4 or higher.
+1. The AFI must be built with shell version F1.X.1.4 or higher.
-2. The AFI must be built with the version of `sh_ddr.sv` shipped with 1.4 or higher.
+2. The AFI must be built with the version of `sh_ddr.sv` shipped with Dev Kit 1.4.0 or higher.
 3. The AFI must use all four DDR controllers.
 (All of `DDR_A_PRESENT`, `DDR_B_PRESENT`, `DDR_D_PRESENT` must be set.
 DDRC is part of the shell and is always present.)

 To use data retention across AFI loads, the following conditions must be met: